Russ Springer

-Russell Paul Springer (born November 7, 1968) is a former Major League Baseball relief pitcher.
+Russell Paul Springer (born November 7, 1968) is an American former Major League Baseball relief pitcher.
 Springer made his major league debut on April 17, 1992, with the New York Yankees.
 He also pitched for the California Angels, Philadelphia Phillies, Arizona Diamondbacks, Atlanta Braves, Houston Astros, St. Louis Cardinals, Oakland Athletics, and Cincinnati Reds.
 He was a member of the Arizona Diamondbacks when they won the 2001 World Series, and was a member of the Houston Astros when they went to the World Series in 2005.